Skip to content

 This is only ordered in the most extreme cases.
 As with all matters involving children in Canada, the judge will need to decide if it is in the child’s best interests to remove the father’s rights.

-If you are a father looking to assert your paternal rights or have questions about paternity or child custody, speak to a lawyer from Spectrum Family Law in Calgary.
+If you are a father looking to assert your paternal rights or have questions about paternity or child custody, speak to a lawyer from Spectrum Family Law at one of our Alberta locations.

 We look forward to meeting with you.